JNet: performance

 Comparison with raw JNI overhead

-The 35 ns figure for byIndex = true, first-gate discard (Sustained, latest) is worth contextualizing against published raw JNI benchmarks on dedicated hardware.
+The 30–35 ns figure for byIndex = true, first-gate discard (Sustained, 2.6.9) is worth contextualizing against published raw JNI benchmarks on dedicated hardware.
 Independent JMH benchmarks measure an empty JNI call at ~57 ns via JavaCPP and ~22 ns on a modern laptop for a minimal no-op native method (java-native-benchmark, Komanov 2022).

 JNet's first-gate discard path (ListenerShallManageEventIndex) involves a JVM→CLR crossing, a numeric index lookup, and an immediate return — all on shared CI infrastructure.
-Reaching 35 ns on both .NET 8 and .NET 10 places JNet within the range of raw JNI call overhead measured on dedicated bare-metal hardware, despite the additional CLR interop layer.
+Reaching 30–35 ns per event places JNet within the range of raw JNI call overhead measured on dedicated bare-metal hardware, despite the additional CLR interop layer.

 Guidance